9th8/up-to-date-real-world-haskell/14-using-parsec.md

 expecting "," or end of line
 ```

-That\'s pretty helpful!
+That's pretty helpful!
 The general rule of thumb is that you put a
-human description of what you\'re looking for to the right of `<?>`.
+human description of what you're looking for to the right of `<?>`.

 ## Extended Example: Full CSV Parser

-Our earlier CSV examples have had an important flaw: they weren\'t able
+Our earlier CSV examples have had an important flaw: they weren't able
 to handle cells that contain a comma.
 CSV generating programs typically
 put quotation marks around such data.
 But then you have another problem:
 what to do if a cell contains a quotation mark and a comma.
 In these